Estate Tall Planter Gardeners' Corner Kids' Garden Sustainable Garden Commercial & Architecture

 • The sides panels of the planters are contained within rebated trenches in both the legs and the rails.
 Decorated grooves are added to the top and bottom of the legs, and the tops are chamfered, for added effect.

-• Estate planter are finished with linseed oil formulated with mildewcides to prevent mold, fungus, and mildew attacks, U.V. inhibitors are used to minimize the sun's harmful, tiring rays, while adding waterproofing properties.
+• The estate planters are finished with linseed oil formulated with mildewcides to prevent mold, fungus, and mildew attacks, U.V. inhibitors are used to minimize the sun's harmful, tiring rays, while adding waterproof properties.

-• Tall Planters are excellent to be used as floral dividers or barriers at home, garden, and commercial establishments.
+• Tall planters are excellent to be used as floral dividers or barriers at home, gardens, and commercial establishments.

 • Our planters are semi-assembled in our factory for integrity and quality.
-Easily assembled with just a screw driver.
+Easy assembly with just a screw driver.

 Pricing & Purchase